A few weeks back, in the interval at an event where I was speaking, I bumped into a woman I knew.

 6. Sometimes you just need some outside help.
 I like to think I’m pretty insightful – it gets commented on a lot, in fact – and my husband calls me “the most sane person he knows”.
 I’ve generally got myself fairly well worked out and am usually pretty adept at being the first to catch and call myself on whatever psychological bullshit I might be tangling myself in, and I’m even better at doing it for other people in my life.
 It’s what makes me able to see into the heart of people’s businesses or creative block – it’s that empathy superpower just wearing a different cape.
 Therefore it actually stands to reason that sometimes, another outside person can do a better job at seeing the big picture of my own problems; especially, of course, when that person is a trained coach with years of experience of helping women in similar situations.
 Sometimes we can reach a point where we’ve done all the thinking on a problem that we can do by ourselves, and we need fresh insight and information to move further along.
 It’s a luxury, absolutely, to be able to pay for that help – but it’s important to get it somehow, whether it’s professional or not.
 Find friends who get you, and talk talk talk.

 8. All the best people are weird.
-It’s been a recurring theme in my life that I’ve felt different and seperate from the wider masses – and I haven’t always been comfortable with that.
+It’s been a recurring theme in my life that I’ve felt different and separate from the wider masses – and I haven’t always been comfortable with that.
 There’s something very very seductive in the idea blending in and being safely part of the herd – we’re all hardwired to crave community and connection, after all.
-In conversation with Sas I somehow coined the term ‘loft converters’ – the folks whose primary ambition in life is to buy a house in the suburbs, wash the car every Sunday and save towards a loft conversion.
+In conversation with my coach I somehow coined the term ‘loft converters’ – the folks whose primary ambition in life is to buy a house in the suburbs, wash the car every Sunday and save towards a loft conversion.
 I mean, I’m sure that’s a perfectly fun way to spend a life, but it’s not me, and it’s not any of the people I adore or admire.
-Tori Amos, Carrie Fisher, Brene Brown, Ani Difranco, Sylvia Plath, Jon Ronson, Caitlin Moran, Mark Hamill.
+Tori Amos, Carrie Fisher, Maya Angelou, Ani Difranco, Sylvia Plath.
 All of my very favourite friends.
 None of them seem to be doing the loft-converter thing, and they’re all invited to the fictional dinner party in my head.
 I guess what I’ve learned is that yep, I am a bit weird, or kooky or different – but that I should celebrate that.
 If I was like the people whose approval I’ve been craving, I’d be bored out of my mind, and a whole lot less entertaining after a glass and a half of wine.
 And I probably wouldn’t have this business, or this happiness, or this blog!

 10. My life is like Kintsukuroi – the broken bits make it more beautiful & give it more story to tell.
 And that’s actually hugely reflected in all the things I love – in my interiors, in my wardrobe, in my writing, my photography.
 I like imperfection, I like that things age and evolve to tell you about their life along the way.
 I love ruins – tumbled down, humble buildings that have all of their flaws on display and are infinitely more magical and beautiful because of it.
 My very favourite people are those who have been to therapy and come out the other side, because they’re always so much richer, deeper and better to know.
 I extend this wonder and appreciation to everything and everyone around me – but not so much myself.
 For me, I expect some impossible perfection, and letting go of that and letting the golden fault lines show is my biggest work in progress.
 I’ve learned, time and again, that true to its alchemy, this is where we really get to shine.